-Full Course Review
+Golf Course Review

-In 1893, it was decided that Camber sandhills would be ideal for a links.
+Rye Golf Club is built on the only dunes system in East Sussex on England's south coast.
+In 1893, it was decided that Camber sandhills would be ideal for a golf links.
 A course was laid out and opened for play in 1894.
-However, it was in 1895 that Harry Colt designed 18 holes which would become the permanent course.
+However, it was in 1895 that Harry Colt designed 18 holes that would become the permanent course.
 In 1907, Colt lengthened the course making use of the 'new' land made available by the receding sea.
-Despite its location on the South coast of England and heavy fighting taking place just across the Channel, Rye Golf Club was relatively unaffected by WW1.
-By 1932, a redesign of the course was undertaken by Tom Simpson.
-In 1938, more major alterations were made by Sir Guy Campbell.
+Today, the traditional links stretch to just over 6,300 yards.

 The Rye Golf Club website reads: "Speed of play is a very important aspect of golf at Rye, largely because a foursome, to be enjoyable, needs to play 18 holes at a very good pace, and therefore all players, regardless of format, are expected to play their part in ensuring there is adequate time for those lunching and playing again in the afternoon.
 Calling other, faster groups through is encouraged at Rye, and there should be no reluctance to do so to ensure that everyone travels at the speed they wish without inconveniencing anyone on the links."
 This alone should put it on the top of your must-play list.
 It says so much with so little about the club and course.

 While the par 68 Rye Golf Club is a private members club and traditional values are held in high regard.
 Despite this, visitors are more than welcome at the discretion of the Secretary if an approach is made in the right way.
 It is worth every effort as it is one of the most esteemed links in the golfing world sporting a superb collection of short holes.